Leviathan-Studio/MineIDE-UI/README.md

 # MineIDE
-A Minecraft Integrated Development Environment for create good mods !
+A Minecraft Integrated Development Environment written with JavaFX for create good mods !

 v0.1 Result: